al-automation/al-datacentre-deployment-python/README.md

 Configuration:
 - alert_logic_cid = "" // Alert Logic Customer ID
 - alert_logic_deployment_name = "" // The name you would like the Alert Logic Deployment created with
-- entitlement = "" // Alert Logic Entitlement Level (Essentials or Professional)

 ### Examples for how to add Networks & External assets
 #### Inside the python list 'network = []', you will need to create a list for each of the specific Networks you would like to add to the deployment, along with the CIDR ranges of that network(s).
 These networks need to have a particular format:
 - All networks need to be added as a list, inside the existing networks list
-- The first value in each list must be the name of the network
+- The first value in each line must be the name of the network, comma delimited
+- The second value in each line must be the entitlement level (Essentials or Professional), comma delimited
-- The CIDR ranges for that network must follow on from the network name, in a list format.
+- The CIDR ranges for that network must follow on from the entitlement level, comma delimited for each CIDR range

 #### Example: